 The history of the region begins with the various Native American tribes who called this area home for thousands of years.
 Europeans arrived with Samuel Champlain and his companions in 1604.
 The following centuries record the experiences of the early French settlers, the arrival of the British, and the battles for control of the land and water.
 Few stories are more poignant than those of the early Acadians, who contributed so much to the strength and character to modern New Brunswick.

 A farm was established at Dominion Hill around 1890 that was owned by the Holts, a local family with deep roots in the region.
 At that time, the area around St. Andrews was becoming a popular summer residence for wealthy Canadians and Americans.
 The most prominent resident was Sir William Van Horne, the man responsible for building the railroad that linked Canada together in 1885 (more about Van Horne).
-In the early part of the 19th century, the property was purchased by Mary Louise Curtis Bok, heiress to the Curtis Publishing empire of Philadelphia.
+In 1928, the property was purchased by Mary Louise Curtis Bok, heiress to the Curtis Publishing empire of Philadelphia.
 Her father, Cyrus Curtis, was born in Portland Maine, and became one of the most prominent businessmen of that era.
 Among his many ventures were the Ladies’ Home Journal and the Saturday Evening Post, which became the leading magazines of their times.
 Many of the covers, illustrated by Norman Rockwell, are displayed at Dominion Hill Country Inn. (more about Curtis)

 Mary Louise Curtis Bok, a leading philanthropist, summered at Dominion Hill for several decades.
 She was rumoured to be very liberated for the times.
 Mary Louise drove a large pink automobile throughout the region, accompanied by her chauffeur, who often sat in the back.
 Her support of the arts, education and community improvement remain evident today, including the Curtis Institute of Music.